Caatinga

 The Caatinga is a xeric shrubland and thorn forest, which consists primarily of small, thorny trees that shed their leaves seasonally.
 Cacti, thick-stemmed plants, thorny brush, and arid-adapted grasses make up the ground layer.
 Most vegetation experiences a brief burst of activity during the three-month-long rainy season.

-Caatinga falls entirely within earth's tropical zone and is one of six major biomes of Brazil.
+The Caatinga falls entirely within earth's tropical zone and is one of six major biomes of Brazil.
 It covers 912,529 km², nearly 10% of Brazil's territory.
-It is home to 26 million people and over 2000 species of plants, fish, reptiles, amphibians, birds, and mammals.
+It is home to 26 million people and over 2,000 species of plants, fish, reptiles, amphibians, birds, and mammals.

 The Caatinga is the only exclusively Brazilian biome, which means that a large part of its biological heritage cannot be found anywhere else on the planet.

 Geography

 The Caatinga covers the interior portion of northeastern Brazil bordering the Atlantic seaboard (save for a fringe of Atlantic Forest), extending across nine states: Piauí, Ceará, Rio Grande do Norte, Paraíba, Pernambuco, Alagoas, Sergipe, Bahia, and parts of Minas Gerais.
 Altogether, the Caatinga comprises 850,000 km², about 10% of the surface area of Brazil.
 By comparison, it is over nine times the surface area of Portugal, whence came Brazil's early European settlers.

 Approximate vegetation map of Brazil.
 The Caatinga is brown.

 Located between 3°S 45°W and 17°S 35°W, the Caatinga experiences irregular winds from all directions.
-Rainfall is thus intermittent but intense, totalling 20–80 cm on average.
+Rainfall is thus intermittent but intense, totaling 20–80 cm on average.
 Although the climate is typically hot and semi-arid, the Caatinga includes several enclaves of humid tropical forest, with trees 30–35 m tall.